Dealing with Debt Booklet

 The court may try to get you to settle the case by making an agreement through a process called “alternative dispute resolution.”
 This is also called mediation.
 You and the other party may be asked to choose a mediator to help you try to reach an agreement.
 An agreement might have things like, paying the other party some of the money or making a payment schedule.
 If both of you come to an agreement, put it in writing and give it to the judge for review and approval at your hearing.

 If you are representing yourself, prepare for your hearing.
 It is a good idea to learn what you can about the process of presenting your case and about the laws which affect the outcome of your case.
 Ask a person you trust to help you practice how to present your case.
 Practice what you will say to the judge.

-A non-profit debt counseling agency like Consumer Credit Counseling can help.
+A non-profit debt counseling agency like the National Foundation for Credit Counseling can help.
 Call 1-800-388-2227 for a local office.
-Watch Out for companies that charge money to “repair” your credit.
+Watch Outfor companies that charge money to “repair” your credit.
 Many of these are rip-offs!

-Usually, public assistance benefits cannot be garnished by creditors.
+Usually, public assistance benefits can’t be garnished.
 These benefits are called “government benefits based on need.”
 Government benefits based on need includes programs like

 Note: This list does not include all programs that are government benefits based on need.
 At least 2 courts in Minnesota have ruled that EITC (Earned Income Tax Credit) money is exempt from most garnishments.